Myths in joint pain

 Measurement of serum uric acid is the most misused test in the diagnosis of gout.
 Approximately 25% of the population has a history of elevated serum uric acid, but only a minority of patients with hyperuricemia develops gout.
 Thus, an abnormally high serum uric acid level does not indicate or predict gout.
 Asymptomatic hyperuricemia generally should not be treated.
 However, patients with levels higher than 11 mg/dL and overexcretion of uric acid are at increased risk for renal stones and renal impairment; therefore, renal function should be monitored in these individuals.

-Myth-5: Topical application of NSAID is more safe and don’t have any systemic side effects in arthritis.
+Myth-5: Topical application of NSAID is safer and doesn’t have any systemic side effects in arthritis.

 Fact: Topical application of NSAID also will be absorbed systemically and can cause gastritis and renal damage.